JitenShahani/RequestValidationInMinimalAPIs/README.md

 To test rate limiting, make multiple requests to the API within a short period.
 The rate limiter will enforce the configured limits and return a `429 Too Many Requests` response if the limit is exceeded.

 ### Anti-Forgery Tokens
-To test anti-forgery tokens, try making a POST request without including the anti-forgery token in the headers.
-The request will be rejected to protect against CSRF attacks.
+To test anti-forgery tokens, try making a POST, PUT, or DELETE request without including the anti-forgery token in the header.
+The request will be rejected to protect against Cross-Site Request Forgery (CSRF) attacks.

 ### Minimal APIs
 To see minimal APIs in action, navigate to the various endpoints defined in the application.
 The minimal APIs provide a simple and efficient way to create HTTP endpoints.